-7. Ensuring Gambling is Conducted in a Fair and Open Way
+7. Ensuring Gambling is conducted in a Fair and Open Way

 - 7.1 The Gambling Commission does not expect local authorities to become concerned with ensuring that gambling is conducted in a fair and open way.
-The Commission, through the operating and personal licensing regime, will regulate the management of the gambling business and the suitability and actions of an individual. - 7.2 Betting track operators do not need an operating licence from the Commission the Licensing Authority may, in certain circumstances, require conditions of licence relating to the suitability of the environment in which betting takes place. - 7.3 Protecting children and vulnerable people from gambling - 7.4 The intention of the Act is that children and young persons should not be allowed to gamble, and should be prevented from entering those gambling premises which are 'adult-only' environments. - 7.5 Codes of Practice including advice about access by children and young persons may be published by the Gambling Commission for specific kinds of premises.
-Applicants are expected to heed this advice where applicable. - 7.6 The Licensing Authority expect steps to be taken to prevent children from taking part in, or being in close proximity to, gambling.
+The Commission, through the operating and personal licensing regime, will regulate the management of the gambling business and the suitability and actions of an individual. - 7.2 As betting track operators do not need an operating licence from the Commission, the Licensing Authority may, in certain circumstances, require conditions of licence relating to the suitability of the environment in which betting takes place.

+8. Protecting children and vulnerable people from being harmed or exploited by gambling

+- 8.1 The intention of the Act is that children and young persons should not be allowed to gamble, and should be prevented from entering those gambling premises which are 'adult-only' environments. - 8.2 Codes of Practice including advice about access by children and young persons may be published by the Gambling Commission for specific kinds of premises.
+Applicants are expected to heed this advice where applicable. - 8.3 The Licensing Authority expect steps to be taken to prevent children from taking part in, or being in close proximity to, gambling.
 This may include restrictions on advertising to ensure that gambling products are not aimed at children, nor advertised in such a way that makes them particularly attractive to children.

-- 7.7 When determining a premises licence or permit the Licensing Authority will consider whether any additional measures are necessary to protect children, such as the supervision of entrances, the segregation of gambling from areas frequented by children and the supervision of gaming machines in non-adult gambling specific premises like pubs, clubs and betting tracks. - 7.8 In seeking to protect vulnerable people the Licensing Authority will include people who gamble more than they want to, people who gamble beyond their means, and people who may not be able to make informed or balanced decisions about gambling, perhaps due to a mental impairment, alcohol or drugs. - 7.9 The Licensing Authority will always treat each case on its own individual merits and when considering whether specific measures are required to protect children and other vulnerable people will balance these considerations against the overall principle of aiming to permit the use of premises for gambling.
+- 8.4 When determining a premises licence or permit the Licensing Authority will consider whether any additional measures are necessary to protect children, such as the supervision of entrances, the segregation of gambling from areas frequented by children and the supervision of gaming machines in non-adult gambling specific premises like pubs, clubs and betting tracks. - 8.5 In seeking to protect vulnerable people the Licensing Authority will include people who gamble more than they want to, people who gamble beyond their means, and people who may not be able to make informed or balanced decisions about gambling, perhaps due to a mental impairment, alcohol or drugs. - 8.6 The Licensing Authority will always treat each case on its own individual merits and when considering whether specific measures are required to protect children and other vulnerable people will balance these considerations against the overall principle of aiming to permit the use of premises for gambling.

-8. Premises Licences
+9. Premises Licences

-- 8.1 A premises licence can authorise the provision of facilities at the following: - casino premises - bingo premises - betting premises, including betting tracks - adult gaming centres - family entertainment centres - 8.2 Premises can be 'any place' but the Act generally prevents more than one premises licence applying to any one place.
-A single building could be subject to more than one premises licence provided they are for different parts of the building and those parts can be genuinely regarded as being separate 'premises'. - 8.3 There has been no resolution to prohibit casinos: if the Licensing Authority decide in the future to pass such a resolution, the Licensing Authority will update this Statement of Principles.
-There is no right of appeal. - 8.4 A particular requirement might be for entrances and exits from parts of a building covered by one or more licences to be separate and identifiable so that the separation of the premises is not compromised and people are not allowed to 'drift' accidentally into a gambling area. - 8.5 The Licensing Authority will not turn down applications for premises licences where relevant objections can be dealt with through the use of licence conditions.
+- 9.1 A premises licence can authorise the provision of facilities at the following:

+- casino premises

+- bingo premises

+- betting premises, including betting tracks

+- adult gaming centres

+- family entertainment centres

+- 9.2 Premises can be 'any place' but the Act generally prevents more than one premises licence applying to any one place.
+A single building could be subject to more than one premises licence provided they are for different parts of the building and those parts can be reasonably regarded as being separate 'premises'.

+- 9.3 This will allow large multiple unit premises such as shopping malls or service stations to obtain separate premises licences, with appropriate safeguards in place.
+The Licensing Authority will pay particular attention if there are issues about sub divisions of a single building or plot and mandatory conditions relating to access between premises are observed.
+The Licensing Authority will not consider that areas of a building that are artificially or temporarily separated, for example by ropes or moveable partition, can properly be regarded as different premises.
+Whether different parts of a building can properly be regarded as being separate premises will depend on the individual circumstances of the case.